Analyzing TDCX (TDCX) and Its Peers

 |2.57

-TDCX currently has a consensus target price of $23.40, suggesting a potential upside of 135.41%.
-As a group, “Computer integrated systems design” companies have a potential upside of 50.14%.
-Given TDCX’s stronger consensus rating and higher probable upside, research analysts clearly believe TDCX is more favorable than its peers.
+TDCX currently has a consensus target price of $23.40, indicating a potential upside of 119.51%.
+As a group, “Computer integrated systems design” companies have a potential upside of 47.38%.
+Given TDCX’s stronger consensus rating and higher probable upside, equities research analysts clearly believe TDCX is more favorable than its peers.

 Summary